 Figure 1.
-The information volume of the current GOES Imager (red) and the GOES-R ABI (yellow) are compared using spectral, spatial and temporal resolutions.
+The comparison of the information volume between current GOES Imager (red) and the GOES-R ABI (yellow) for the spectral, spatial and temporal resolutions.

 The ABI will improve every product from the current GOES Imager and will introduce a host of new products, such as cloud-top phase/particle size information and improved snow/ice detection, total column ozone, aerosol and smoke detection for air quality monitoring and forecasts.
 Other new products include vegetation monitoring and upper-level sulfur dioxide detection.
 The ABI will begin a new era in U.S. environmental remote sensing with more spectral bands, faster imaging, and higher spatial resolution than the current GOES imager.